MicrosoftDocs/power-platform/power-platform/guidance/coe/governance-components.md

 #### Microsoft Teams Admin \| Send Reminder Mail

-This flow sends a daily reminder email to environment owners who have been asked for a business justification for their Dataverse for Teams environment but have not yet provided one.
+This flow sends a daily reminder email to environment owners who have been asked for a business justification for their Dataverse for Teams environment but haven't yet provided one.
 The email additionally provides information on how to turn on flow integration in Microsoft Teams.

 ## Cleanup for orphaned resources